jamezjaz/telegram_bot/README.md

 # Telegram_Bot

-> This is a telegram bot that sends inspirational quotes to users on their telegram accounts.
+> This is a telegram bot that sends inspirational quotes and hilarious jokes to users on their telegram accounts.
 It can be triggered on the command line/terminal.

 > This is a Capstone Project of the [Microverse](https://www.microverse.org/) curriculum.